golubo4/WineORC/README.md

 These scripts are not supported in any way, shape or form by the official devs of these revivals.

+WARNING: ItteBlox seems to currently be not working, due to an ongoing issue with the launcher.
+This should hopefully be fixed soon.

 # What this does
 This script will download dependencies, register URI and install the revival of choice.
 It can also install DXVK, use/make a custom Wineprefix (tadah and placeholder only) and uninstall the revival of choice.